TensorFlow Lite for Microcontrollers on Arm(R) Ethos(TM)-U55, U65, and U85 NPUs

 The sample application runs a model that has been downloaded from the Arm model zoo.
 This model has then been optimized using the Vela compiler.

-Vela takes a tflite file as input and produces another tflite file as output, where the operators supported by Ethos-U have been replaced by an Ethos-U custom operator.
+Vela takes a tflite file as input and produces another tflite file as output, where the operators supported by Arm Ethos-U NPU have been replaced by an Ethos-U custom operator.
 In an ideal case the complete network would be replaced by a single Ethos-U custom operator.

 Generating Vela-compiled model